Vizzuality/4-growth/infrastructure/README.md

 The infrastructure is divided into several modules, each responsible for a specific part of the infrastructure.
 The `state` module manages the state of the infrastructure, while the `client_ecr` and `api_ecr` modules manage the Elastic Container Registry (ECR) repositories for the client and API applications, respectively.

+## Architecture

+The infrastructure architecture is based on the following components:

+1. ElasticBeanStalk environment and application, to host the Frontend, API and Database.
+2. Elastic Container Registry (ECR) repositories for the client and API applications.
+3. Load Balancer with HTTPS listener.
+4. NGINX reverse proxy to distribute requests to the Frontend and API.

 ## Working with Terraform

 To be able to plan / apply changes to the infrastructure, you need to have Terraform in its specified version installed.
 Please refer to the [official documentation](https://learn.hashicorp.com/tutorials/terraform/install-cli) for instructions on how to install Terraform.